 - Identify and address all aspects of patient and family needs (body, mind, spirit) throughout the hospital experience

 - Enhance cooperation among clinicians, patients and families for the benefit of the patient's health care team

 - Protect the patient's dignity and assure safety

 - Assure the best possible medical and emotional outcome for the patient and their family members

 - Participate in the development and planning of patient and family satisfaction initiatives, new facilities and facility renovations

-Members of PFAC are selected by nominations submitted by Huntsville Hospital department leadership.
+Members of PFAC are selected by nominations submitted by Huntsville Hospital department leadership and current PFAC members.
 Members serve a two-year term and attend and actively participate in meetings every other month.